superdurszlak/superdurszlak.github.io/_posts/2024-10-13-money-growing-on-trees-easily-overlooked-cost-saving-opportunities.md

 {% endcapture %}
 {% include case-study-context.html content=unshared_resources %}

 The problem here is primarily that since each individual application had its own, dedicated compute resources, they were all deployed with _prepare for the worst_ mindset.
-If they need a lot of CPU power at startup time, each would be given a relatively powerful CPU.
-During runtime, though, they would barely use any of their assigned resources.
+Applications might be provisioned with plenty of CPU power simply because they are demanding at startup time.
+During runtime, though, they could barely use any of their assigned resources.
 As they would not share resources with each other, this would be done over and over again.

 There are two primary ways to avoid this conundrum:
 - Orchestrate your containers on shared compute infrastructure - with Kubernetes, Nomad or similar,